gbv/gndaccess/README.md

 Restart is needed after changes.

+The HTML client can be customized by putting static files into directory `/etc/gndaccess/htdocs` to override files in `/srv/gndaccess/htdocs`.

 # SEE ALSO

 Changelog is located in `debian/changelog` in the source code repository.

-Source code and issue tracker at <https://github.com/gbv/gndaccess>
+Source code and issue tracker at <https://github.com/gbv/gndaccess>.
+See file `CONTRIBUTING.md` source code organization.